 Lastly, we love Vo's adorable and useful suggestion to "think like a pro and build an at-home color kit for yourself that includes a timer, professional plastic gloves, petroleum jelly (for skin protection), conditioner (to apply to the ends of hair), and a robe (so you can jump in the shower to rinse out the color)."
 Genius!

 Do you color your hair at home?
-Check out five box colors we love!
+Check out three box colors we love!